-This paper uses an event-related fMRI data set acquired by Henson et al. [22].
-This data and a full description of the experiments and pre-processing are available from http://www.fil.ion.ucl.ac.uk/spm/data/.
-The data were acquired during an experiment concerned with the processing of images of faces [22].
-This was an event-related study in which greyscale images of faces were presented for 500ms, replacing a baseline of an oval chequerboard which was present throughout the interstimulus interval (see Figure 3).
+acquired during an experiment concerned with the processing of images of faces [Henson et al., 2002].
+This was an event-related study in which greyscale images of faces were presented for 500 ms, replacing a baseline of an oval chequerboard that was present throughout the interstimulus interval (Fig. 3).
 Some faces were of famous people and were therefore familiar to the subject and others were not.
 Each face in the database was presented twice.
 This paradigm is a two-by-two factorial design where the factors are familiarity and repetition.
-The four experimental conditions are 'U1', 'U2', 'F1' and 'F2' which are the first or second (1/2) presentations of images of familiar 'F' or unfamiliar 'U' faces.
+The four experimental conditions are 'U1', 'U2', 'F1' and 'F2', which are the first or second (1/2) presentations of images of familiar 'F' or unfamiliar 'U' faces.
 The design is shown pictorially in Figure 3.

-Images were acquired from a 2T VISION system (Siemens, Erlangen, Germany) which produced T2-weighted transverse Echo-Planar Images (EPIs) with BOLD contrast.
-Whole brain EPIs consisting of 24 transverse slices were acquired every two seconds resulting in a total of T=351 scans.
-All functional images were realigned to the first functional image using a sixparameter rigid-body transformation.
+Images were acquired from a 2T VISION system (Siemens, Erlangen, Germany), which produced T2-weighted transverse Echo-Planar Images (EPIs) with BOLD contrast.
+Whole brain EPIs consisting of 24 transverse slices were acquired every 2 s, resulting in a total of T = 351 scans.
+All functional images were realigned to the first functional image using a six-parameter rigid-body transformation.
 To correct for the fact that different slices were acquired at different times, time series were interpolated to the acquisition time of the reference slice.
-Images were then spatially normalized to a standard EPI template using a nonlinear warping method [3].
+Images were then spatially normalized to a standard EPI template using a non-linear warping method [Ashburner and Friston, 2003].

-To implement a classical SPM analysis using Random Field Theory one usually spatially smooths the data at this stage [7].
+To implement a classical SPM analysis using Random Field Theory one usually spatially smooths the data at this stage [Brett et al., 2003].
 But because our model incorporates a spatial prior that automatically determines the optimal amount of spatial regularization, this smoothing step is unnecessary.

 We then computed the global mean value, g, over all time series, excluding non-brain voxels, and scaled each time series by the factor 100/g.
 This makes the units of the regression coefficients 'percentage of global mean value'.
-Each time series was then high-pass filtered using a set of discrete cosine basis functions with a filter cut-off of 128 seconds.
+Each time series was then high-pass filtered using a set of discrete cosine basis functions with a filter cut-off of 128 s.

 A structural scan was also acquired.
-This was normalised to the mean functional image and segmented into grey matter, white matter and CSF using the algorithm described in [2].
+This was normalised to the mean functional image and segmented into grey matter, white matter and CSF using the algorithm described in [Ashburner and Friston, 2003b].
 Analysis of the functional data was restricted to within-brain voxels, as identified by the structural segmentation.